dfrappart/dfrappart.github.io/_posts/2026-09-10-Keep_control_of_k8s_namespaces_from_the_Azure_plane.markdown

 ![illustration3](/assets/managedns/managedns003.png)

-Leveraging the rbac roles we introduced earlier, we can grant access to the namespace level, without touching the kubernetes cli, for now.

-Fun fact though, when we list the managed namespace from the cli or from the portal, we do have a resource group property which hint that we should be able to choose the target rg of the managed namespace.
+Fun fact, when we list the managed namespace from the cli or from the portal, we do have a resource group property which hint that we should be able to choose the target rg of the managed namespace.
 However, we can only refer to the cluster own resource group in the cli, and there is no resourceGroup or anything similar in the arm api.
 So we are stuck with creating the managed namespace in the cluster's rg.
+But well, it does not really live anywhere else than the aks cluster so... &#129323;

 That being said, let's have a look at this namespace now.